 When you stop, or have to maintain those things for life, you are still left with the bad habits that led to gaining weight in the first place.

-So I know everyone always wants the specifics foods of a diet, but Noom Coach isn't really even about specific foods.
+So I know everyone always wants the specifics foods of a diet, but Noom Weight loss app isn't really even about specific foods.
 It's about forming good habits when choosing foods.
 And then keeping those habits for life.

 Because that is what we all want isn't it?!
 We want to live a healthy LIFE.
 For a lifetime.